1997 World Snooker Championship

-The 1997 World Snooker Championship (also referred to as the 1997 Embassy World Snooker Championship for the purposes of sponsorship) was a professional ranking snooker tournament that took place between 19 April and 5 May 1997.
-Staged at the Crucible Theatre in Sheffield, England, the tournament was sponsored by cigarette manufacturer Embassy.
+The 1997 World Snooker Championship (officially the 1997 Embassy World Snooker Championship) was a professional snooker tournament that took place from 19 April to 5 May 1997 at the Crucible Theatre in Sheffield, England, the 21st consecutive year that the World Snooker Championship was staged at the venue.
+Sponsored by cigarette brand Embassy, the tournament was the tenth and final ranking event of the 1996–97 season.
+The winner received £210,000 from a total prize fund of £1,260,000.